This is Dr. Craig Schneider's avatar and link to their profile

 28 years of experience

-15 years of experience
+5 years of experience

-11 years of experience
+5 years of experience

-How to find counseling Fremont
+How to find counseling in Fremont

-Finding the best therapist close by in Fremont can feel challenging, but know that once you narrow your search for a counselor near the Fremont area, you can find a therapist in your city that is accepting new clients and fits your goals.
+Finding the best therapist close by in Fremont can feel challenging, but know that once you narrow your search for a counselor serving your area, you can find a therapist in your city that is accepting new clients and fits your goals.
 Whether you're struggling with depression, anxiety, marriage, family issues, or other emotional challenges, feel proud that you have begun your search to find the mental health care services that work best for you in order to begin your personal journey towards emotional healing.

 Understanding the type of therapy you'd like to search for is crucial before finding a therapist or psychologist in Fremont.
 Perhaps you're interested in narrowing your search for a psychotherapist that can offer psychodynamic, cognitive-behavioral therapy (CBT), talk therapy, provide group therapy, marriage and family therapy for individuals or couples, or couples therapy.
 Each type of therapy can offer various benefits and address or treat different disorders.
 If you're still unsure or are new to counseling in Fremont, feel free to contact the provider via email to find out which methods they practice.

 It is also important to understand that mental health professionals in the United States are accredited to provide care, helping individuals and couples, with a variety of licenses.
 These include licensed marriage and family therapist (LMFT), licensed clinical social worker (LCSW), and clinical psychologist or doctor of psychology (PsyD).
-Regardless of their licensure, these professionals are trained to treat individuals and couples counseling, and sometimes children, in any type of therapy.
+Regardless of their licensure, they are trained to treat individuals and couples counseling, and sometimes children, in any type of therapy.
 Find a therapist under any of these distinctions and know that the sessions they offer can provide a safe place to heal.

 Mental health professionals working through their own in- person therapy practice in Fremont or online may assist clients in improving healthy relationships, communication skills, working through life transitions, managing a mood disorder, improving coping skills, or change in negative thinking patterns.
 They may also provide a safe place and validation for clients experiencing emotional pain.
-Verified Fremont counselors can provide licensed marriage and couples therapy, tailor to individual needs, and create a therapeutic relationship as a National Certified Counselor.
+Verified providers can provide licensed marriage and couples therapy, tailor to individual needs, and create a therapeutic relationship as a National Certified Counselor.

 There are all kinds of therapists working with clients today across the United States and in the greater Fremont area in different types of therapy, including:

-• CBT in Fremont
+• CBT

-• DBT in Fremont
+• DBT

-• Substance use therapy in Fremont
+• Substance use therapy

-• Couples therapy in Fremont
+• Couples therapy

 Frequently asked questions (FAQs)